 Use of Information Collected From SIIA Members, Event Registrants, Newsletter Subscribers, Award Nominees and Other Customers.
-SIIA uses the data it collects from SIIA members, event registrants, newsletter subscribers, award nominees and other customers to: (i) identify SIIA members and administer user accounts; (ii) fulfill orders, send newsletters, manage conferences etc; (iii) develop and improve the products and services offered by SIIA; and (iv) contact members and other customers with information about SIIA products, services, promotions or special offers, unless they have indicated that they do not want to be contacted.
-Anyone may choose to opt-out from receiving SIIA communications by clicking on the unsubscribe link at the bottom of the SIIA communication and then selecting the unwanted communications.
-Alternatively, anyone may email SIIA at firstname.lastname@example.org with a request to opt out of all or specific SIIA communications.
+SIIA uses the data it collects from SIIA members, event registrants, newsletter subscribers, award nominees and other customers to perform activities related to: (i) identifying SIIA members and administering user accounts; (ii) fulfilling orders, sending newsletters, managing conferences; (iii) developing and improving the products and services offered by SIIA; and (iv) contacting members and other customers with information about SIIA products, services, promotions or special offers, unless they have indicated that they do not want to be contacted.
+Anyone may choose to withdraw their consent by following the procedure within the footer of any SIIA email communications.
+Alternatively, anyone may email SIIA at firstname.lastname@example.org with a request to withdraw consent from all or any specific SIIA communications

 Disclosure of Information to Third Parties.
-SIIA makes member company product information and contact information available to users of the SIIA website and to those who register for SIIA events.
-SIIA may also share data with third parties who may want to send SIIA members and event registrants information about their products or services.
+SIIA makes member company product information and contact information available to certain users of the SIIA website and to those who register for SIIA events.
+SIIA may also share data with event sponsors who may want to send SIIA event registrants information about their products or services.
 SIIA requires these third parties to maintain, use, and disclose any information provided by SIIA in a manner consistent with this policy.
-Members may opt-out of this information sharing by indicating their preferences in their account profile.

 Disclosure to SIIA Contractors.
-SIIA employs contractors to assist with administrative and other functions and may provide contractors with access to data.
+SIIA employs contractors to assist with administrative and other de rigueur functions and may provide contractors with access to data.
 Contractors include lawyers, auditors, and other service providers.
-An individual cannot opt-out of disclosures to SIIA contractors.
-SIIA requires its contractors who have access to member or personal information to maintain, use, and disclose any information provided by SIIA in a manner consistent with this policy.
+So long as we have your information, you cannot withdraw consent for disclosures to SIIA contractors.
+SIIA requires its contractors who have access to maintain appropriate security and to maintain, use, and disclose any personal information provided by SIIA in a manner consistent with this policy.

-Individuals May Opt Out At Any Time: Individuals may request SIIA to stop third party disclosures by indicating their preferences on their SIIA member account profile or when registering for an SIIA event or other instance in which they are providing contact information to SIIA.
+Individuals May Withdraw Consent At Any Time: Individuals may request SIIA to stop third party disclosures by indicating their preferences on their SIIA member account profile or when registering for an SIIA event or other instance in which they are providing contact information to SIIA.
 On a conference-by-conference basis registrants will be also be given the opportunity to express their preferences whether to allow SIIA to share their contact information with other registrants, conference sponsors and other third parties.
-At any other time, individuals who do not want SIIA to share their contact information with third parties may also should log into their account profile to indicate their preferences or contact SIIA directly at email@example.com or (202) 289-7442 to request that their information not be shared with third parties.
+At any other time, individuals who do not want SIIA to share their contact information with third parties should log into their account profile to indicate their preferences.
+If you want to delete your information from our databases, contact SIIA directly at email@example.com or (202) 289-7442 to request that their information be deleted.

 Use of Credit Card Account Information.
-When members and customers choose to pay using their credit cards, SIIA submits payment information to the appropriate clearinghouse.
-SIIA does not otherwise store or disclose credit card account information provided by its members and customers.
+SIIA uses a third-party payment processor.
+SIIA does not store or disclose credit card account information provided by its members and customers.

 Other Disclosures.
 SIIA does not generally disclose personal information except as described here.
-However, in the event that we believe that our website has been hacked or we find evidence suggesting improper or criminal activity, we reserve the right to share information with law enforcement and others.
+However, in response to legal process, or in the event that we believe that our website has been hacked or we find evidence suggesting improper or criminal activity, we reserve the right to share information with law enforcement and others to protect our rights and property.
 We may also make disclosures to take precautions against liability or to provide information to law enforcement agencies or for an investigation on a matter related to public safety.

 SECURITY AND COMPLIANCE

 SIIA stores all information it collects on servers accessible only by SIIA employees and contractors.
 We use reasonable and current security methods to prevent unauthorized access, unauthorized disclosure, loss, and destruction; maintain data accuracy; and ensure correct use of information.
 Account information and profiles are password-protected.
 We recommend that SIIA members and any others with password-protected access to the SIIA website not divulge their password to anyone and take adequate precautions to ensure that their password is not accessible to third parties.
-Although we try to protect any information transmitted to us, we cannot ensure or guarantee the security of it, and users do so at their own risk.
+Although we try to protect any information transmitted to us, no system is invulnerable.
 When SIIA employs contractors that may have access to personal information, we require that they maintain, use, and disclose any information provided by SIIA in a manner consistent with this policy.

 DATA QUALITY AND ACCESS

 Any individual who submits information to SIIA may review the information and ask us to correct, amend or delete it.
-Any individual wishing to take any of these actions, should log into their account profile at [INSERT NEW LINK TO PROFILE IN NEW DATABASE] to indicate their preferences or should contact SIIA at firstname.lastname@example.org or (202) 289-7442.
+You are ultimately responsible for the accuracy of the information you submit.
+If you provide us with a business address, we rely on that information to determine your country of residence.
+Any member wishing to amend or correct the information we have on file should log into their account profile at https://www.siia.net/about/mysiia to indicate their preferences.
+If you would like us to delete your personal information, or for other privacy questions, please contact SIIA at firstname.lastname@example.org or (202) 289-7442.